 Submitting to multiple countries

-Due to the nature of the Content API, items will not be replicated for multiple countries within a single feed.
-If you want to submit your Content API product data to multiple countries, you must create multiple input feeds with the new target countries and languages.
+Due to the nature of the Content API, items won't be replicated for multiple countries within a single feed.
+If you want to submit your Content API product data to multiple countries, you'll need to upload the product multiple times, once for each targeted country-language pair through the API.

 Supplemental API feeds